aberhamm/exam-study-app/README.md

 - Visit `/login` to sign in
 - Admin features are available at `/admin` and `/import`
 - Admin API endpoints require authentication

+Admin-only LLM usage: Only admins can generate explanations or embeddings via server endpoints.
+The system enforces per-admin concurrency and a short rate window to control cost.

 #### Protected Routes